Home

-Residential Structural Design Module 7
+Residential Structural Design

-Part 1 - Vertical Structural Forces
+Part 1—Vertical Structural Forces

 Before moving on to designing floor plans, we'll need to learn some residential structural design basics.
 The indoor space bubble diagrams you have already created will eventually turn into floor plans but first you need to consider what structural elements will need to be created within those spaces in order to support the roof, floors and the forces acting on and within the house.

-A Residential Structural Design Primer
+Residential Structural Framing Primer

-Before continuing with designing your own house, let's talk about the types of loads on a house and how those loads can be supported.
+First let's talk about the types of loads on a house and how those loads can be supported.

 The picture below shows vertical forces acting on a house roof and those forces being transferred down the roof and then to the ground by the structural walls.